Overview of Personality Disorders

-Everyone has characteristic patterns of perceiving and relating to other people and stressful events (called response patterns).
-For example, some people respond to a troubling situation by seeking someone else's help.
-Others prefer to deal with problems on their own.
-Some people minimize problems.
-Others exaggerate them.
-However, if their characteristic patterns of behavior are ineffective or have negative consequences, most people are likely to try to change their response patterns.
+Personality disorders exist when people's personality traits become so pronounced, rigid, and maladaptive that the person has problems at work, school, and/or in dealing with other people.
+These social maladaptations can cause significant distress in people with personality disorders and in those around them.
+Most people whose personality traits are ineffective or have negative consequences try to change their response patterns.
 In contrast, people with a personality disorder do not change their response patterns even when these patterns are repeatedly ineffective and the consequences are negative.
 Such patterns are called maladaptive because people do not adjust (adapt) as circumstances require.
 Maladaptive patterns vary in how severe they are and how long they persist.

 About 10% of people have a personality disorder.
 These disorders usually affect men and women equally, although some types of personality disorder affect one sex more than the other.
 For example, antisocial personality disorder is 6 times more common among men.